D0V4HKIIN/discordDrive/README.md

 now start the bot with ```node main.js```

 As for now for uploading and downloading files you will have to mess with the code as it is still experimental.

+# future of the project
+I am currently working on creating an java app from this proof of concept.
+Maybe later also will do an android app.
+Also i plan on making use of attachement files to make the upload faster.